-We specialize in Single-Family homes, Condos, Townhomes, Duplexes, Triplexes and Fourplexes.
+We specialize in Single-Family homes, Condos, Townhomes, Duplexes, Triplexes, Fourplexes and small residential buildings.

-Currently we do not manage anything larger than 4-plex properties.
-We don’t manage apartment buildings, commercial properties, or HOA management.
+We do not manage large apartment buildings, commercial properties, or do HOA management.
 We aren’t interested in managing homes with chronic repair issues or conditions that might adversely affect the health or safety of a tenant.

 Yes, we are members of the following: